 Meanwhile, who had replaced Grof in the workshop status stakes?
 Two figures readily spring to mind, especially as they were already influential during the Grof phase of 1989-93.
 Charges for the workshops of William Bloom and Caroline Myss attest to the popularity of these “new spirituality” entrepreneurs.
 In 2004, Bloom achieved £475 for the complication entitled “Neuroscience, Healing and Meditation: The Endorphin Effect.”

-Nearly a decade earlier, William Bloom had unwisely ignored all warnings against Holotropic Breathwork by promoting that disconcerting Grof therapy at his Alternatives base in London (prior to being thwarted in his entrepreneurial ambition).
+Nearly a decade earlier, William Bloom had unwisely ignored all warnings against Holotropic Breathwork by promoting that Grof therapy at his Alternatives base in London (prior to being thwarted in his entrepreneurial ambition).
 Bloom advertised himself as having the credentials of a Ph.D.
 Medical doctors and other bona fide academics were flatly unimpressed.
-A Wikipedia item has informed that William Bloom gained a doctorate in political psychology from the London School of Economics.
-The same source describes Bloom as a healer and “meditation teacher” who conducts workshops.
+A Wikipedia item informed that William Bloom gained a doctorate in political psychology from the London School of Economics.
+The same source described Bloom as a healer and “meditation teacher” who conducts workshops.
 The field of expertise here claimed is “holistic development.”
 A statement is made that Bloom has spent over twenty years on “the faculty of the Findhorn Foundation.”
 See Wikipedia William Bloom (accessed 02/02/2013).

 Critics say that a doctorate in psychology does not justify the discernible license involved in a commercial career of putatively holistic workshops.
 The advice given by William Bloom has often been queried.
-For instance, his website (williambloom.com) has displayed a section entitled “Advice and Help,” which included the heading Money and Business.
+For instance, his website (williambloom.com) has displayed a section entitled “Advice and Help,” featuring the heading Money and Business.
 There followed the statement: “Starting a business (single practitioner through to entrepreneurial) and you have a spiritual orientation” (accessed August 2008).
 The superficial nature of contemporary “spirituality” is abundantly evident.
-Such compromising factors evoked my Letter to BBC Radio (2006), a document composed in reaction to Bloom’s promotion of “new spirituality” on a Radio 4 chat show that was broadcast in 2005.
+Such compromising factors evoked my Letter to BBC Radio (2006), a document composed in reaction to Bloom’s promotion of “new spirituality” on a Radio 4 chat show broadcast in 2005.

 The prestigious role of Caroline Myss (of the Caroline Myss Education Institute) in these circles is indicated by the price tag of £595 for a five-day workshop in December 2003.
 Bloom was runner-up to this American celebrity.
 The Myss workshop was entitled “Archetypes and Sacred Contracts.”
 Mere mention of the word archetypes can be a switch-off for critics, so one must be patient in quoting from the ad for Myss which says: “Archetypes are roles we play....
 The workshop sessions will introduce you to the archetypes that make up the creation of your sacred contract.
 Using this knowledge, we will create your own sacred contract, your individual agreement made with the Divine before incarnation” (Findhorn Foundation Programmes November 2003 – April 2004, p.
 17).